Can Dogs Eat Pesto?

 Salt: Should it be avoided?

-Just like humans, dogs need a small amount of salt in their diet to keep their cells working properly.
-However, some pestos are incredibly salty, and in high quantities, this could mean that your dog experiences dehydration and vomiting.
-An excessive amount over a long period of time could even lead to salt poisoning.
+Just like humans, dogs need a small amount of salt in their diet to keep their cells working correctly.
+However, some pestos are incredibly salty and in high quantities; this could cause your dog to experience dehydration and vomiting.
+An excessive amount over an extended period could even lead to salt poisoning.

 Nuts: Are they safe?